86Box/docs/settings/display.rst

    * **Voodoo Graphics:** the original Voodoo model, with a single Texture Mapping Unit operating at 50 MHz.
    * **Obsidian SB50 + Amethyst:** a variant of the Voodoo Graphics, with two Texture Mapping Units operating at 50 MHz.
    * **Voodoo 2:** the second Voodoo model, with two Texture Mapping Units operating at 90 MHz, as well as SLI support.

-.. note:: The **Voodoo Banshee** and **Voodoo 3** are independent video cards, which are not found here; they must be selected on the :ref:`settings/display:Video` box above.
-For these cards, the *Configure* button next to the :ref:`settings/display:Video` box provides similar settings to the ones listed here.

 * **Framebuffer memory size** / **Texture memory size**: amount of video memory for the Frame Buffer Interface and Texture Mapping Unit(s), respectively.
 * **Bilinear filtering:** apply bilinear filtering to smooth out textures displayed on screen.